tadatuta/atom-bemmet/README.md

 ## How to use

-To convert an abbreviation to BEMJSON press `shift-cmd-C`.
+To convert an abbreviation to BEMJSON press `shift-cmd-C` for Mac and 'shift-ctrl-C' for Windows.

 For example, this abbreviation